earthlab/hub-ops/README.md

   chart in `earthhub/`.
 * The test hub.
 This is a hub for experimenting with.
 It is configured via the chart in `staginghub/`.

-## Initial setup

-The first round of installing this deployment requires you to follow `setup.md` and to install the contents of the `outer-edge/` directory and all additional hubs you want to deploy.